Leases, Other Commitments, and Contingencies

 Litigation and Claims

-We are not a party to any other material pending legal proceeding.
+The Company is not currently a party to any other material pending legal proceedings.

-In September 2017 we consummated a sale-leaseback transaction with a third party for our corporate headquarters and lab facility.
-The facility is composed of a 40,000 square-foot office and lab building, with greenhouses and outdoor research plots.
-We are deemed the owner for accounting purposes.
-The lease has a term of twenty years, with four options to extend its term for five years each, subject to there being no default under the lease terms beyond any cure period and us occupying the property at the time of extension.
-In 2017, we received $7 million in connection with the sale of the land and uncompleted facility in 2017.
+rmof twenty years and includes four options to each extend the lease for five years subject to there being no default under the lease terms beyond any cure period and the Company occupying the property at the time of extension.
+In 2017, the Company received $7.0 million in connection with the sale of the land and uncompleted facility.

 Sale-Leaseback of Equipment